oracle/graal/substratevm/OPTIONS.md

 ### Garbage Collection Options

+* `-Xmn=`
+  Set the size of the young generation (the amount of memory that can be allocated without triggering a GC).
+Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
+* `-Xmx=`
+  Set the maximum heap size in bytes.
+Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
+Note that this is not the maximum amount of consumed memory, because during GC the system can request more temporary memory.
+* `-Xms=`
+  Set the minimum heap size in bytes.
+Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
+Heap space that is unused will be retained for future heap usage, rather than being returned to the operating system.
+* `-R:[+|-]PrintGC`
+  Print summary GC information after each collection.
+* `-R:[+|-]VerboseGC`
+  Print more information about the heap before and after each collection.
+* Deprecated Garbage Collection options:
     * `-R:YoungGenerationSize=`
   Set the size of the young generation (the amount of memory that can be allocated without triggering a GC in between).
 Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
+  Replaced by `-Xmn`.
     * `-R:OldGenerationSize=`
   Set the size of the old generation (the maximum heap size).
 Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
 Note that this is not the maximum amount of consumed memory, because during GC the system can request more temporary memory.
-* `-R:[+|-]PrintGC`
-  Print summary GC information after each collection.
-* `-R:[+|-]VerboseGC`
-  Print more information about the heap before and after each collection.
+  Replaced by `-Xmx`.

 ### Control the main entry points